-Rehab of the IRB Nature Park Boardwalk (a multi-year effort).
-The wood, decking, and railing will be replaced on the boardwalk with recycled composite material.
-In addition, support repair will be completed.

-- Electrical improvements, including decorative lighting at Chic-A-Si Park and 12th Avenue Park, to accommodate gatherings and events. - Fencing replacements.
+- Rehab of the IRB Nature Park Boardwalk (a multi-year effort).
+The City will replace the wood, decking, and railing on the boardwalk with recycled composite material.
+In addition, support repair will be completed. - Electrical improvements, including decorative lighting at Chic-A-Si Park and 12th Avenue Park, to accommodate gatherings and events. - Fencing replacements.